 Doing nothing is over-rated

 Talk is cheap, actions are what matters.
-The point of FI blogs like this one is to give actionable steps that lower income people can follow to improve their situation.
-Turns out it works even better for higher income people….bonus!
+The point of FI blogs like this one is to give actionable steps that low / average income people can follow to improve their situation.
+Turns out it also works for higher income people….bonus!

 The question is not whether there is some magic wand that we can wave to immediately make all poor people rich…there isn’t.
 The question is whether everyone can get better with money?